David Dangerfield: Budo and education

 A college-trained instructor with more than 20 years of experience, Dangerfield has combined his martial arts skills with education in a variety of ways.
 David Dangerfield pioneered the use of Aikido as an alternative educational framework in Australia with intensive behavior management programs for at-risk youth that expanded to include leadership development, special needs, personal safety, and teacher training.
 Between 1992 and 2006, more than 7,000 students participated in Aikido-based life skills programs in schools in southeast Queensland.
 Topics covered in the programs include martial values, time management, self-identity, nutrition, relationship management and, of course, personal safety and self-defense.
 In 2001, Dangerfield conducted a series of workshops for many of Queensland's Paralympic athletes, teaching them the technical and psycho-emotional training aspects of Aikido.

 Budo and business

-Dangerfield has also worked extensively in the corporate sector, offering experiential-style workshops that enable people to bring about change on an individual and organizational level.
-His unique approach combines his martial arts skills with his experience as a trainer and educator to teach people how to challenge or change the culture in businesses and corporations.
+Dangerfield has also taught workshops in the corporate sector.

 Budo and people with disabilities

-In 2003 David Dangerfield founded The Compass Institute Inc, Australia’s first accredited disability service based on the principles of Japanese Budo.
+In 2003 David Dangerfield founded The Compass Institute Inc, Australia's first accredited disability service based on the principles of Japanese Budo.
 The Compass Institute Inc. provides after-school educational, training and vocational opportunities to young people with mental and/or physical disabilities.
 The curriculum for the centers includes regular training in Aikido and Shinto Muso Ryu Jodo.
 In 2015, The Compass Institute Inc. is a registered charity that employs more than 40 professionals and supports over 90 young people with mental and/or physical disabilities in 6 centers from Caboolture to Gladstone.
 One of these centers is the working farm where about 40 young people have access to further training in animal husbandry, horticulture, gardening and grounds maintenance.